Staging a Pratchett Play

 Unpublished Versions – Important!!

-The rights to Terry’s works are very closely controlled, and you should not assume that permission will be forthcoming.
+The rights to Terry’s works are very closely controlled, and permission for any new adaptations, or for major changes to the published scripts, will not be forthcoming.

 Please note -- If you fail to seek permission up front, your production will be halted – regardless of the stage it has reached.